moderndatacompany/dataos.info/docs/resources/operator.md

   adf-operator | v1alpha | operator |           | active |         | iamgroot
 ```

-Alternatively, retrieve the list of all operators created in your organization:
+Alternatively, retrieve the list of all Operators created in your organization:

 ```shell
 dataos-ctl get -t operator -a